damphat/json5-dart/README.md

-## JSON5 for dart and flutter
+## JSON5 for Dart and Flutter
 ![Dart CI](https://github.com/damphat/json5-dart/workflows/Dart%20CI/badge.svg)

-This *dart-package* is a ported version of [json5](https://github.com/json5/json5) which is written in pure *javascript*.
+This Dart package is a port of [JSON5](https://github.com/json5/json5), originally written in pure JavaScript.

-We use the same algorithms, so we have the same behaviors, the same specification.
+It follows the same algorithms and specifications as the original JSON5, ensuring identical behavior.

-But dart have different name convention, see the code below.
+However, Dart has different naming conventions—see the example below.

 ## Usage